lingchen42/illustrAItion/README.md

 # illustrAItion
 **Vandyhacks V** project

-Ling Chen, Laura Colbran, and Ying Ji
+By Ling Chen, Laura Colbran, and Ying Ji

 ## What is illustrAItion?
 Have you ever had this great story that only lacked for illustrations, but were missing the will or desire to draw something?
 Despair no more, for we bring you **illustrAItion**, the AI-informed web tool for generating illustrations automatically.
 Simply enter the phrase you want to be sketched, and **illustrAItion** will assemble a matching picture from doodles generated as part of the Google QuickDraw experiment.